gammasoft71/Examples_wxWidgets/README.md

 [CheckedListBox](src/CommonControls/CheckedListBox) Shows how to create a wxWidgets CheckListBox with wxCheckListButton.

+[Choice](src/CommonControls/Choice) Shows how to create a wxWidgets Choice with wxChoice.

 [ComboBox](src/CommonControls/ComboBox) Shows how to create a wxWidgets ComboBox with wxComboBox.

+[CommandLinkButton](src/CommonControls/CommandLinkButton) Shows how to create a wxWidgets CommandLinkButton with wxCommandLinkButton.

 [Control](src/CommonControls/Control) Shows how to create a wxWidgets Control with wwxControl.

+[Gauge](src/CommonControls/Gauge) Shows how to create a wxWidgets Gauge with wxGauge.

 [DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a wxWidgets DateTimePicker with wxDatePicker.